Alarmod/MRI_MedicalAnalysis/README.md

 # List of areas of applied use:
 - express diagnostics of the state of the brain;
 - conducting scientific research on a set of diagnostically significant indicators in ischemic stroke of the brain;
-- conducting research in the field of cell therapy, namely research on the processes of migration and homing of stem cells in the ischemic brain.
+- conducting research in the field of cell therapy, namely research on the processes of migration and homing of stem cells in the ischemic brain;
+- isolation and measurement of stem cells in the brain labeled in a different way (e.g., using fluorescent dyes);
+- detection of other regions of interest in the brain (e.g., neoplasms).

 # Main potential consumers:
 - hospitals;